+EMERGENCY SCHOOL CLOSINGS

-EMERGENCY SCHOOL CLOSINGS: Announcements of school closings or delayed openings will be broadcast through the districts automated phone system, as well as your local TV stations and on the district's website: www.orange.k12.nj.us.
-It is important that your phone number remains current and that you answer the call whenever it is made.
+Announcements of school closings or delayed openings will be broadcast through the districts automated phone system, Class Dojo, text message, the local TV stations and on the district's website:

+www.orange.k 12.nj.us.
+It is important that your phone number remains current and that you answer the phone calls by the district.

+CONFIDENTIALITY

-CONFIDENTIALITY: All information gathered about a child is kept confidential.
+All information gathered about a child is kept confidential.
 Records are kept in a secure area with limited access except by authorized personnel.

-- Information obtained and collected by the program will be shared with other staff only on a "need to know" basis. - Practicum students are not included in discussions of children and assessment/screening results unless the information is relevant to the practicum experience. - Parents and guardians may ask to view screening and assessment results through asking the classroom teacher. - All information complied during screenings and assessments will be used to promote the healthy developmental growth of the child. - No information shall be shared with an outside agency without the written consent from the parent or legal guardian.
+- Information obtained and collected by the program will be shared with other staff only on a "need to know" basis. - Practicum students are not included in discussions of children and assessment/screening results unless the information is relevant to the practicum experience. - Parents and guardians may ask to view screening and assessment results through asking the classroom teacher. - All information compiled during screenings and assessments will be used to promote the healthy developmental growth of the child. - No information shall be shared with an outside agency without the written consent from the parent or legal guardian.

+BEFORE AND AFTERCARE

-BEFORE AND AFTERCARE: Norjenes Day Care Center offers before and aftercare services for indistrict preschoolers only.
+Norjenes Day Care Center offers before and aftercare services for in-district preschoolers only.
 Before and aftercare hours are 7:30 a.m. to 8:15 a.m. and 3:00 p.m. to 5:30 p.m. and childcare vouchers are accepted.
 Contact Information: